AdeoluBams/Nova_Cart_Analysis/README.md

 [Access the full Report Here]

 ## Limitations
-There were 800 null names so I had to make use of the unique cusomer Id for quality control.
+There were 800 null names so I had to make use of the unique customer Id for quality control and analysis.

 ## References
 [Stack Overflow](https://stackoverflow.com/)